 What is the downside of a tankless water heater?

-A tankless water heater has some downside also.
-Some of the major downsides is as follows:
+- A tankless water heater has some downsides also.
+Some of the major downsides are as follows:

 - The cost of upfront equipment and installation is higher than the traditional tank.